 Armed with a portable measurement and data collection system, the engineers measured and characterized the RF emissions from more than 60 pieces of mining equipment.
 After a thorough analysis, recommendations were made to reduce the risk of interference to FCDAS, thus protecting NOAA’s mission.

-The Alion team’s rapid response, RF expertise and experience with NOAA systems will allow both NOAA and the gold mining mineral assessment activities to co-exist.
+The Alion team’s rapid response, RF expertise, and experience with NOAA systems allowed both NOAA and the gold mining mineral assessment activities to co-exist, without interference.